List of Blood-C characters: Tadayoshi Kisaragi

 In the events during the 2011 anime series, Tadayoshi is a father to Saya Kisaragi, acting as a head of the Shinto shrine, and supervises her role as a slayer of Elder Bairns.
-Near the end of the series, Tadayoshi is driven beserk by Fumito, due to an overdose of Saya's blood.
+Near the end of the series, Tadayoshi is driven berserk by Fumito, due to an overdose of Saya's blood.
 Saya is forced to kill Tadayoshi, and he told Saya's real feelings before dying.

 In The Last Mind, he appears in both flashback and as a ghost to Saya.
 In the flashback (as Kagekiri), he watched over Saya with Mahito to see whether she was reverting to her old self or not, and was present when Mahito made Saya promise to watch over Fumito on his deathbed.
 As a ghost, he acknowledges to Saya that even though it was an act, he fully embraced his role as her father, admitting his joy.

 He was mentioned briefly in The Last Dark during Saya's conversation with Mana, as she said she had a father figure, who was a kind man.